-where $\bm{z}_{t_0} = \zeta_\theta(t_0, \bm{x}_{t_0})$ and $\bm{z}_t$ are the solution of the CDE.
-A key difference from Neural ODEs is the interpolation of observations to form a continuous path $X_s$, thus the dependency upon the time-varying data can be naturally incorporated into the integration process and the trajectory of the system can adapt according to the subsequent observations.
+where $\bm{z}_{t_0} = \zeta_\theta(t_0, \bm{x}_{t_0})$ and $\bm{z}_t$ is the solution of the CDE.
+A key difference from Neural ODEs is the interpolation of observations to form a continuous path $X_s$.
+This allows for the natural inclusion of time-varying data into the integration process, thereby enabling the trajectory of the system to adapt according to subsequent observations.